angdmz/employees-memory/README.md

 # employees-memory

-This is a simple flask app that implements a REST API, with 3 endpoints
+This is a simple flask app built on python 3.6.7 that implements a REST API, with 3 endpoints

 No DB, all storage is in memory

 ### Installation no docker

-1) Create a virtual env
+1) Create a virtual env and activate it
 2) On console
 ```sh
 cd /code/folder/